csorianot/godmc_wiki/Process-SNP-data.md

 is the default and will split all the SNP data into 1000 subsets (e.g. for 8 million SNPs each chunk will have 8000 SNPs).
 The required files will be saved in `processed_data/genetic_data/tabfile/`.
 In addition, this script will do the same for the CNV data.

-This script takes a few minutes to run for sample size of 100.
+This script takes a few minutes to run for sample size of 100 and 1hour to run ~1800 samples.

 ### Upload the results